Yaseenkhan7/terraform-aws-landing-zone/README.md

 ---

-## 3. Architectural Deep Dive
+## Key Features

-## 1. Multi-Account Governance with AWS Organizations
+- **Multi-Account Governance with AWS Organizations**

-A multi-account strategy provides strong isolation between environments.
-This is managed via Terraform, creating OUs for `Security`, `Infrastructure`, `Sandbox`, and `Workloads`, and applying Service Control Policies (SCPs) to enforce guardrails like restricting regions or preventing the disabling of security services.
+  - Uses Terraform to manage separate OUs for `Security`, `Infrastructure`, `Sandbox`, and `Workloads`.
+  - Uses Service Control Policies (SCPs) to enforce guardrails such as region restrictions and protection of security services.

-## 2. Hub-and-Spoke Networking with Transit Gateway
+- **Hub-and-Spoke Networking with Transit Gateway**

-A scalable network topology connects all environments securely.
-A central "Hub" VPC hosts the AWS Transit Gateway and network firewalls.
-All "Spoke" VPCs from workload accounts connect to this hub, centralizing traffic inspection and simplifying routing.
+  - Uses a central VPC as the hub for connecting workload environments.
+  - AWS Transit Gateway connects the spoke VPCs.
+  - Network firewalls provide centralized traffic inspection and control.

-## 3. Centralized Security and Immutable Infrastructure
+- **Centralized Security and Immutable Infrastructure**

-Security is integrated by default.
-CloudTrail and VPC Flow Logs are shipped to a central `LogArchive` account.
-GuardDuty and Security Hub are enabled across all accounts, aggregating findings in a central `Security` account.
-An automated pipeline using **Packer** builds hardened "Golden AMIs" to ensure a secure baseline for all EC2 instances.

-## 4. Developer Enablement with a Self-Service IaaS Module

-A reusable **Terraform module** was created to empower developers.
-This module acts as a "paved road," allowing teams to deploy a standard 3-tier IaaS application in a self-service manner.
-It abstracts away underlying complexities, ensuring speed and safety.
-Developers simply provide high-level inputs, and the module provisions a pre-configured, secure, and compliant application stack.
+  - Centralizes CloudTrail and VPC Flow Logs in a dedicated `LogArchive` account.
+  - Uses GuardDuty and Security Hub to monitor and aggregate security findings.
+  - Uses Packer to build hardened Golden AMIs for EC2 instances.

+- **Developer Self-Service with Terraform**
+  - Provides a reusable Terraform module for deploying a standard three-tier application.
+  - Developers provide high-level configuration values instead of managing the underlying infrastructure manually.
+  - Standardizes application deployments while maintaining security and configuration requirements.

 ---